OffGridNetworks/fuse-box-create-react-app/packages/fuse-box-react-scripts-ts/template/README.md

-This project was bootstrapped with [Create React App](https://github.com/offgridnetworks/fuse-box-create-react-app).
+This project was bootstrapped with [Fuse-Box Create React App] for TypeScript(https://github.com/offgridnetworks/fuse-box-create-react-app).

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/offgridnetworks/fuse-box-create-react-app/blob/master/packages/fuse-box-react-scripts/template/README.md).